Automattic/component-engine/README.md

 Using a specialized editor or site builder tool, a page can be constructed out of content blocks ("components").
 When saved, these components are used to generate raw HTML and that markup is saved as the page content.

 That is the blocks are functions to turn settings, layout, and content into markup.
-The output markup can be anything that can be used in the "text" tab of the WordPress editor, including shortcodes, but shortcodes should only be used when necessary (e.g.: to display a list of posts or the site title).
+The output markup can be anything that can be used in the "text" tab of the WordPress editor.

 When the page is edited, the markup will be parsed by this engine to transform it back into component instances for editing.